CDRNet: Accurate Cup-to-Disc Ratio Measurement with Tight Bounding Box Supervision in Fundus Photography Using Deep Learning: Experiments

-To measure the performance of the proposed network for OC and OD segmentation, the dice coefficient was employed, which has been widely used as performance metric for image segmentation.
+To measure the performance of the proposed CDRNet for OC and OD segmentation, the dice coefficient was employed, which has been widely used as performance metric for image segmentation.
+The dice coefficient is defined as:

+where $TP$, $FP$ and $FN$ are true positive, false positive, and false negative for image segmentation, separately.
 The dice coefficient is in the range of $[0, 1]$.
 The higher dice value indicates better segmentation performance.